Nahed Hattar

 Nahed Hattar (ناهض حتر Nāhiḍ Ḥattar [na:hidˤ ħɑt.taɾˤ]; 1960 – 25 September 2016) was a Jordanian writer and political activist.

+On September 25, 2016, he was shot dead outside the court as he arrived at the trial for sharing a caricature that was viewed as insulting religious beliefs.

 Early life

 Nahed Hattar was born in 1960 in Amman, Jordan.
 He was raised as a Christian and later considered himself an atheist.

 Political views

 Hattar led progressive and left-wing political movements, in particular he held a leadership role in two political groups: the National Progressive Current and the Jordanian Social Left Movement.
 He was highly critical of neo-liberal economic policies in Jordan.
 He defended the right of Arab Christians to armed resistance against terrorist groups such as Al-Nusra, Al-Qaeda, and the Islamic State of Iraq and the Levant.
 Moreover, he was a strong supporter of current Syrian President Bashar al-Assad.
 The writer was also outspoken against Jordan becoming an "alternative homeland” for Palestinians and defended the Palestinian right of return.

 Arrest

 In August 2016, Hattar shared a caricature on the social media network Facebook that depicted the dead jihadist Abu Saleh in a tent in heaven smoking in bed with two women and asking a corporeal God to bring him wine and cashews.
 The man also orders God to clear his dishes and build a door for his tent so God can knock before entering.
 The cartoon sparked controversy, some regarding it as insulting to Islam.

 As a result of sharing the cartoon, the writer was charged with the crime of inciting "sectarian strife and racism" in violation of article 150 of the Jordanian Penal Code, which punishes any form of speech that drives sectarian or racial prejudices or incites conflict between different sects.
 He was also charged for violating article 278 of the Jordanian Penal Code, which prohibits the publication of printed material, image or drawing intended to offend religious beliefs.
 Hattar was detained for a week following the criminal charges.

 The writer issued an apology on Facebook clarifying that he did not intend to insult God through sharing the cartoon, rather the cartoon represented the "God of Daesh" and was meant to mock how terrorists perceived heaven.
 He added that he respected "the believers who did not understand the satire behind the cartoon".